albuquerque-lucas/shopping-cart/README.md

 - **Remove from Cart:** Users can remove products from the cart, which also updates the total value.
 - **Persistent Cart:** The cart data is stored in the local storage, allowing users to resume their shopping from where they left off.

 That's it!
-The Shopping Cart project represents my personal touch and approach to the requirements, incorporating concepts of object-oriented programming.
 If you have any questions or need further assistance, please feel free to reach out.

 Happy shopping! 🛍️✨